cchance27/rustybridge/docs/OIDC_IMPLEMENTATION.md

 - ✅ SSH auth path pulls keys from the same store used by the web UI and CLI
 - Note: Per-key enable/disable and last-used metadata for auditing not yet implemented

+14. **Role Management in Web UI (Access Page)**
+   - Add role list/create/delete and role-claims management to the Access page, lets have the user list tall on the left and on the right have groups at top and roles below groups.
+   - Show user/group->role assignments and allow assignment/removal from the UI
+   - Surface claim descriptions so admins understand access implications
+   - We want to deprecate slightly the usage of claims directly on users and groups and push users towards using roles, as such we want to move the "user claims" and "group claims" to the edit window for the user and group window and instead just show a structured tooltip hover button that shows the "effective claims" that shows direct, group, role claims.
+   - Add role selection to our user/group edit and creation pages so admins can prefer to use roles over basic claims, make sure our schema matches this expectation, and that when we're looking up permissions we handle this user->group->role->claims hierarchy properly.

 ## ⚠️ TODO / Pending Items

 **IMPORTANT REMINDERS BEFORE IMPLEMENTING TODO ITEMS**